spatstat/spatstat.sphere/README.md

 could be considered a plugin to `spatstat` enabeling direct analysis of point patterns on the sphere without having to project to a planar map.

-It is currently **development mode** and no R code is released yet, so there is nothing interesting about this repository at the moment.